Samgpt82/PageSound/README.md

   "highlights": ["Highlight 1", "Highlight 2", "Highlight 3"],
   "audioFile": "path/to/audio.mp3",
   "audioDownloadName": "episode-title.mp3",
+  "scriptFile": "path/to/script.pdf",
   "format": "Format type",
   "releaseDate": "Month Day, Year",
   "dateAdded": "YYYY-MM-DD"
 }
 ```

+**Note:** `scriptFile` is optional.
+If provided, a "View script/transcript" link will appear next to the download link on the podcast detail page.

 Then create a folder: `podcasts/[podcast-id]/` and copy `podcasts/template.html` to `podcasts/[podcast-id]/index.html`.